TemitopeOladokun/Days-of-Deep-Learning/README.md

 * MLPs convert images to Tensor while CNN convert to matrix
 * CNN groups in edges
 * Frequnecy in CNN is similar to that of sound wave
+* MLPs are fully connected while CNN are sparsely connected.
+This leads to the network less dense